-Report the quality assured, unadjusted HCl or HF concentration for the hour (as applicable) expressed in ppm, rounded to three significant figures using scientific notation, as shown above for Hg concentration.
+Report the quality assured, unadjusted HCl or HF concentration for the hour (as applicable) expressed in ppm using scientific notation, as shown above for Hg concentration.
 Leave this field blank when a quality-assured HCl or HF concentration value is not available.
 For data prior to September 9, 2020, report the HCl or HF concentration in scientific notation rounded to three significant figures.
-For example, if the concentration is $0.159 \,\mu g/scm$, report 1.59E-1.
+For example, if the concentration is $0.159 \,\mu\text{g/scm}$, report 1.59E-1.